 - Muscle ache

-If the symptoms of malaria go untreated, the disease can lead to death.
+If the symptoms of malaria are not treated, the disease can lead to death.

 What causes malaria?

-Malaria occurs when a mosquito infected with a parasite bites a person and passes the parasite into their blood stream.
-The parasite multiplies in the red blood cells, destroying them, and causes the person to become very sick.
+Malaria occurs when a mosquito infected with a malarial parasite bites a person and passes the parasite into his or her bloodstream.
+The parasite multiplies in the red blood cells, destroys them, and causes the person to become very sick.

 How common is malaria?

-Malaria is very common in developing counties and areas with high humidity and warm but moderate temperatures.
-Some of the areas where malaria is most common are:
+Malaria is very common in developing countries and areas with high humidity and warm but moderate temperatures.
+Areas where malaria is most common include:

 - Parts of Central and South America